 The Greenlight debit card for kids is one of the most popular offers on the market and is perfect for teaching your children all the basics of earning, spending, and saving their money.

 Greenlight lets you create a chore list that your child can work through to earn money and other perks.
-You can also set automatic allowance deposits on a weekly or monthly basis in addition or if you prefer giving your children a set amount of money each week.
-And if you ever need to fund your child’s account in a matter of minutes, you can make an instant transfer through the app.
+You can also set up automatic deposits on a weekly or monthly basis and if you ever need to fund their account quickly, you can make an instant transfer through the app.

 You can learn more at about the Greenlight Debit card for kids on their website.